Deep probabilistic model synthesis enables unified modeling of whole-brain neural activity across individual subjects: Discussion

 Model synthesis is a new form of transfer learning and multitask learning.
 Transfer learning typically seeks to improve the performance of a machine learning model on one or more target domains or tasks by leveraging data from additional domains and tasks \cite{pan2009, weiss2016}, while multitask seeks models that simultaneously perform well on all domain and task pairs in the training data \cite{caruana1997}.
 Model synthesis shares these goals but goes further by seeking to learn models that can ultimately perform well when modeling tasks (experimental conditions) that are never observed in the training data for a particular domain (system instance).
 Moreover, model synthesis makes the key assumption that each system instance is an example of the same general type of system and therefore seeks a unified model structure that is sufficient to explain the data in all domains and tasks.
 This makes model synthesis particularly appropriate when seeking to learn unifying principles for various biological, physical, or social systems.

 DPMS is also distinct from, yet complementary to, recent applications of large language models (LLMs) in scientific domains.
 For example, some recent studies leverage the semantic knowledge and language understanding of LLMs to summarize literature, critique papers, and suggest new hypotheses \cite{luo2022, liang2024, skarlinski2024}.
 Pretrained LLMs can also guide experimental workflows \cite{boiko2023, lu2024, gottweis2025, ifargan2025, schmidgall2025}.
 These are forms of synthesis at the conceptual level, but they differ from the definition of synthesis explored in this work.
 Other related works train LLM-based, domain-specific, foundation models that can be applied to a variety of downstream problems \cite{chithrananda2020, irwin2022, cui2024, brixi2025genome}.
 The methods we present do not require the vast amounts of data required for foundation model pretraining.
+Nevertheless, future work could use a foundation model for the CPD in DPMS, simultaneously leveraging the synthetic and probabilistic properties of DPMS and the power of large pre-trained models.
 Finally, both LLMs and DPMS are designed to aid and surpass a human researcher’s ability to survey a diverse set of experimental results and identify common explanations that can account for findings across experiments.
 However, both humans and LLMs synthesize information suboptimally.
 For example, humans tend to overestimate confidence and hallucination remains a problem for current LLMs \cite{huang2025survey}.
 DPMS provides a theoretical approach and formal framework for ameliorating such failure modes.